A state senator has asked the S.C. attorney general for an opinion on who can fire Richland County elections director Lillian McBride.

-McBride has come under fire for the county not having enough voting machines on Election Day that led to waits up to seven hours and unknown number of voters leaving before casting a ballot.
-Vote counting was plagued with more mechanical problems and difficulties accurately tabulating absentee ballots.
+McBride has come under fire for the county not having enough voting machines on Election Day in its 124 precincts, with many machines broken down.
+It resulted in waits from three to seven hours for thousands of voters, with unknown numbers leaving in frustration before ever casting a ballot.
+Vote counting was plagued with more mechanical problems and difficulties accurately tabulating absentee ballots, as well as legal challenges.

 He did not comment on whether McBride, who headed the county voters registration office before taking her new post, should be fired.